lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 | 1. have gotten their `RSP account <https://rsp.lsst.io/guides/getting-started/get-an-account.html>`_ and be able to log in at `data.lsst.cloud <https://data.lsst.cloud/>`_,
 | 2. be familiar with this list of :doc:`/data-access-analysis-tools/rsp-warnings`,
 | 3. have reviewed the basic introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`, and
-| 4. know their options for :ref:`Delegate-Homepage-Getting-Support`.
+| 4. know their options for `getting support <https://dp0.lsst.io/delegate-resources/support.html>`_.

 All RSP tutorials are created by Rubin staff and adhere to